 Events and latest news

 We are working with the University of Kent to deliver the Succeed Programme to Year 12 students in supporting them with decision-making about higher education.
 UKC Succeed Programme.
-The University came into school to launch the programme to students.
+The University will shortly be coming into school to launch the programme to students.

-We took a group Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022.
+We took a group Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022 and this will be offered again in April 2024 - watch out for information on this.

 How is CEIAG delivered at Fulston Manor School?

 The CEIAG programme is delivered in a variety of ways.
-Some of these are age specific, others are more generic across all year groups:
+Some of these are age specific, others are more generic across all year groups.
+A detailed delivery plan of our programme can be downloaded from the bottom of this page - note that this is a working document and will be updated regularly.

 ‘Meet the Employer’ Sessions